cc-archive/sotc-2015/mini.md

 ### with an additional $53 million projected through academic year 2015/16 {.by .by-r}

----

-Note: *European Union is a collection of member states but included in this country list for reporting purposes; Data reflects savings for students in Canada and the United States; Data provided by the open education community.
-Dig into our data sources.

 -----

 ## 2015 Impact:<br /> CC + Foundation Open Policy {.impact .img-policy}

-CC continues to lead the way in advocating for major philanthropic foundations to adopt open licensing policies.
-Foundations can exponentially expand the impact and reach of their grantmaking through a "default open" policy that ensures that all grantees openly license any digital outputs of their work, an important shift that has a tremendous ripple effect.

 <div class="clearfix"></div>